Giovanni6722/DroneFlightCalc/README.md

 so the suite checks the zero-flight-time boundary and the negative-weight ValueError.
 Verified all tests pass.

 Also used Claude Code to review both copilots origional work, aswell as my own edits.

+THE LINKDEDIN CORSE WAS MAKING ME PAY FOR IT AND I DIDNT THINK I SHOULD SO I'M SORRY I DIDNT DO IT (but i'm already very familliar with github so I'll take the grade drop)

+sorry :(